gc-mojoconsole/gc-mojoconsole-backend/README.md

 # MojoConsolePlus

-MojoConsolePlus(MCP) is a [Grasscutter](https://github.com/Grasscutters/Grasscutter) plugin (Apart from Ben4j's GCGM plugin) and it's goal is to implement fully in-game webwiew based .
+MojoConsolePlus(MCP) is a [Grasscutter](https://github.com/Grasscutters/Grasscutter) plugin (Apart from 4Benj's GCGM plugin) and it's goal is to implement fully in-game webwiew based .

 ## Currently Features:
 - [x] Send console link in game
 - [x] Do what players can do in the in-game chat based console
     - [x] Inherit the original permission system
-    - [ ] Capture command response to plugin instead of send chat to player
+    - [x] Capture command response to plugin instead of send chat to player
 - [ ] More configurable

 ## Important Notes: